Documentation

 SQLite Setup Guide

-Run nLink in ultra-lightweight mode by using an embedded SQLite database.
-Perfect for local development, edge devices, and small-scale self-hosting.
+Run nLink in ultra-lightweight mode using an embedded SQLite database.
+This configuration is perfect for local development, edge devices, and small-scale self-hosting.

 Why SQLite?

 Unlike MySQL or PostgreSQL, SQLite does not require a separate Docker container.
-It runs entirely inside the main monolithic nLink container, reading and writing to a single database file on disk.
-This drastically reduces server memory overhead.
+It runs entirely inside the monolithic nLink container, reading from and writing to a single database file on disk.
+This approach drastically reduces server memory overhead.

 SQLite is the default database engine out-of-the-box.
-The only necessary step is ensuring you expose a persistent volume on the nlink service so your database file survives container updates.
+The only necessary step is ensuring you configure a persistent volume on the nlink service so your database file survives container updates.

 services: